1. Pursues Professionalism

 - Builds participants’ awareness of aspects of tasks they find difficult and proposes strategies for improvement

-- Identifies and develops enabling skills for participants who may require upgrading prior to developing proficiency in other Skills for Success domains
+Metacognition is the awareness of thinking about thinking.
+It helps participants understand their own learning processes.Digital Resource Librarymetacognition using think aloud step-by-step processes - Identifies and develops enabling skills for participants who may require upgrading prior to developing proficiency in other Skills for Success domains

 Supporting Knowledge

-- Knowledge of scaffolding techniques: e.g., provision of examples, models and templates; think aloud step-by-step processes; pre-teach vocabulary; use of visual aids; checks for understanding during lessons; division of large tasks into smaller chunks; slowing of the instructional pace; etc.
+Scaffolding refers to a variety of instructional techniques which helps to move participants toward a progressively stronger understanding and a greater independence in the learning process.Digital Resource Libraryscaffolding techniques: e.g., provision of examples, models and templates; think aloud step-by-step processes; pre-teach vocabulary; use of visual aids; checks for understanding during lessons; division of large tasks into smaller chunks; slowing of the instructional pace; etc. - Knowledge of how to

 Performance Indicators